phoi5675/carlaIL/README.md

 collector : collect data from carla based on [carla imitation learning](https://github.com/carla-simulator/imitation-learning)

-data order is same as above page, but the values may differ or not be collected.
+data order is same as link above, but the values may differ or not be collected.

 imit_agent : running trained model in 0.9.X. to run our model